Hence without parent by spontaneous birth

 If Erasmus Darwin's accomplishments seem unbelievable, he might have owed something to his circle of equally ingenious friends.
 For decades, he belonged to a largely informal club known as the Lunar Society of Birmingham.
 Some other luminaries in the club included the industrialist Matthew Boulton; the potter Josiah Wedgwood, Charles Darwin's other grandfather; the preacher, philosopher and oxygen discoverer Joseph Priestly; and James Watt, inventor of the steam engine.
 Starting around 1775, the self-described Lunaticks started to meet monthly near the full moon — not for some weird lunar ritual, but because in the days before electricity, a full moon afforded them the best light to see their way home after the meetings.
-Until he moved out of the region and was too far away to attend, Erasmus Darwin was more conscientious about attending Lunatick meetings than meetings of the better-known, better-connected, more prestigious Royal Society.
+Until he moved out of the region and was too far away to attend (and started a new philosophical society near his new home), Erasmus Darwin was more conscientious about attending Lunatick meetings than meetings of the better-known, better-connected, more prestigious Royal Society.